wp-plugins/instantsearch-for-woocommerce/readme.txt

 Fast cloud-CDN-based results, Product promotions, and personalized real-time search query suggestions make it a must-have for your eCommerce store.

-Play with our demo site at http://woocommerce.instantsearchplus.com To learn more please visit http://www.instantsearchplus.com
+= Play with our demo site at http://woocommerce.instantsearchplus.com =

-## Features
+= To learn more please visit http://www.instantsearchplus.com =

+= Features: =
 = Lightning-Fast Instant Search for WooCommerce Stores =
 * *100% Cloud-based, CDN-backed*, product search results with the lowest possible latency
 * Search-as-you-type product names, images, and prices from the *first typed character*